 There are many versions of mirror symmetry.
 In this article, we will restrict ourselves to topological mirror symmetry, i.e., Hodge numbers.
 As we need to take the closure of nilpotent orbits, which are singular, we will use Batyrev's notion of stringy Hodge numbers (\cite{Ba98}).
 This is also the framework considered by \cite{HT}, where a topological mirror symmetry conjecture for moduli spaces of Higgs bundles of type ${\rm SL}_n$ and ${\rm PGL}_n$ is proposed, which was recently proven in \cite{GWZ} via p-adic integration and in \cite{MS} via the decomposition theorem.

-Nilpotent orbit closures (up to normalization) are important examples of symplectic singularities (\cite{Be00}), which have been extensively studied both from algebro-geometric part and from representation theoretic part.
-However, their stringy E--functions are never studied before.
+Nilpotent orbit closures (up to normalization) are important examples of symplectic singularities (\cite{Be00}), which have been extensively studied both from the algebro-geometric part and from the representation theoretic part.
+However, their stringy E-functions have never been studied before.
 Note that the stringy Hodge numbers are equal to the Hodge numbers of its crepant resolution (if exists), while any symplectic resolution is a crepant resolution.
 Hence, if symplectic resolutions exist, then we are comparing Hodge numbers.
 Symplectic resolutions for nilpotent orbits are worked out in \cite{Fu1}, which leads us to consider first the case of Richardson orbits, and then we generalize to special orbits.

 We want to emphasize that our work is just the beginning of the program, and much more needs to be investigated in the future.
 For example, we do not yet know how to formulate a general conjecture beyond special orbits.